Making Your Next Tech Hire May be Harder Than You Think

 Tap Niche Talent Pipelines

-Getting around the tech talent shortage is possible, if you know where to look.
+Getting around the tech talent shortage is possible if you know where to look.
 Niche talent communities are fantastic resources for companies in need of skilled tech workers.
-Major tech specific job boards like Dice and GitHub are great for targeting your message, but there are a myriad of tech job boards that specify on categories like industry or a specific computer language.
+Major tech-specific job boards like Dice and GitHub are great for targeting your message, but there is a myriad of tech job boards that specify on categories like industry or a specific computer language.

 What makes these talent sources so great, is that their specificity is a draw for busy tech professionals.
 Instead of spending hours combing through general job postings, they can use the time they have to explore new opportunities in the niche, industry or field of their choosing.